 Diverse types of cable are used for changed applications, for instance, lengthy distance telecommunication or if a high-speed data connection between different parts of a building.

-There are two layers of optical fiber one is core and other is cladding, designated for total inner reflection because the change in the refractive index between the two.
-The cladding is typically coated with a layer of acrylate polymer or polyimide in applied fibers.
+There are two layers of optical fiber one is core and the other is cladding, designated for total inner reflection because of the change in the refractive index between the two.
+The cladding is typically coated with a layer of acrylate polymer or polyimide is applied fibers.
 It defends the fiber from destruction then does not pay to its optical waveguide properties.
-Specific coated fibers then have a hard resin buffer layer or core tube extruded everywhere them to arrangement the cable core.
+Specific coated fibers then have a hard resin buffer layer or core tube extruded everywhere to arrange the cable core.
 Numerous layers of defensive sheathing, reliant on the application, are included to form the cable.
 The rigid fiber assemblies occasionally place light-absorbing glass amid the fibers to stop light that escapes out of one fiber from entering another.
 This decreases cross-talk between the fibers and flash in fiber bundle imaging applications.

-Jacketed fibre for indoor applications
+Jacketed fiber for indoor applications

 Healthy cable construction

 Robust cable construction is needed for use in a more active environment.
 The fiber is placed helically into semi-rigid tubes in loose-tube construction.
 It allows the cable to bounce without stretching the fiber itself.
 This guards the fiber against tension during placing and due to temperature variations.
 The loose-tube fiber can be a gel-filled and dry block.
 The cost of the dry block is significantly less than gell-filled but it deals less protection to the fibers.
 The fiber can be entrenched in a dense polymer jacket.